-The Dean’s Office and the Faculty Executive Committee’s (FEC) Subcommittee on Race, Culture, and Diversity are pleased to issue a call for proposals for:
+The Office of the Provost and Dean of the College and the Faculty Executive Committee’s (FEC) Subcommittee on Race, Culture, and Diversity are pleased to issue a call for proposals for:

-Supports faculty research projects related to diversity for one semester and provides:
+•Dean’s Faculty Diversity Research Awards Program that supports faculty research projects related to diversity for one semester.
+The award provides:

-- Release time from teaching 2 courses during one semester, and;
+• release time from teaching 2 courses during one semester;

 Faculty research awards must be undertaken in residence at TC.
 Therefore, advising of doctoral students and College and department committee work will be continued.
 Upon completion of the project, the recipient will be invited to share the results with the TC Community by delivering a lecture or sharing a published report.

-- Dean’s Fellowship Program for Teaching and Diversity for supporting a graduate student to work with a faculty member (or department) on teaching and diversity.
+• Dean’s Fellowship Program for Teaching and Diversity supports a graduate student to work with a faculty member (or department) on teaching and diversity.
+The award provides:

 Please note: The first award is for faculty research while the fellowship award is specifically to pay for an advanced masters or doctoral student to work with a TC faculty member, program, or department on teaching diversity‐related issues at TC.
 Both awards provide support for a graduate student.
 Please be clear about which award program you are applying for.

-Please direct any questions about procedure to Assistant Dean Kristine Roome and questions regarding possible topics to members of the FEC Subcommittee on Race, Culture, and Diversity, Professors Amy Stuart Wells, Xiaodong Lin, and Megan Laverty.
+Please direct any questions about procedure to Assistant Dean Kristine Roome and questions regarding possible topics to members of the FEC Subcommittee on Race, Culture and Diversity, Professors Jay Heubert, Xiaodong Lin, and Megan Laverty.